Read some background stories about our band's musical leaders.

 Piping has become a huge part of my life and has led me to have some wonderful experiences and meet some amazing people.
 It's a hobby (or life choice!) that I would recommend to anybody.

-Pipe Sergeant - Jared Brockman
+Pipe Sergeant - Joanne Crack

-Drum Major - Position Vacant
+Parade Drum Major - Ben Mclatchie

-Drum Corporal - David Crack
+Drum Sergeant - David Crack

 Code-named 'PB2020', the dream was to create the ultimate hybrid - A piper with a sense of timing and rhythm (though Jo would argue they had that already) or a drummer with musical ability (I am still working on that one).